ABOUT PETERBOROUGH BUTTERFLY RUN

 In November, 2018, in partnership with the Partners in Pregnancy Clinic (PIPC), Peterborough Family Health Team, and GPHSF, Your Family Health Team Foundation, we offered a day of specialized education where community healthcare providers gained new knowledge and skills in perinatal bereavement care.
 Tracy Condon, Social Worker at PIPC, led the Resolve Through Sharing (RTS) Perinatal Bereavement Care education day, and participants also had the opportunity to learn from a panel of family members who shared their stories.

 The Peterborough Butterfly Run Committee is working with our partners at the Greater Peterborough Health Services Foundation and the Partners in Pregnancy Clinic to create bereavement kits to offer to families and individuals in our community who experience perinatal loss.
 The bereavement kits will include comfort items, legacy items and resource lists.

 The successes to date would not have been possible without the generous support of community sponsors.
+Sponsorships make it possible for us to offer the FREE 1km Memorial walk, the nominal fee for the chip-timed Kid’s run, and an affordable 5k registration rate so that more families are able participate together.
 We appreciate all forms of sponsorship to assist with making the Peterborough Butterfly Run a success, including food and drinks for participants, goodies for race kits, other supplies for event day, services to help promote our event, as well as financial support.
 For information on 2019 Sponsorship Opportunities, please contact us.